Consulting Business Plan Template

 For each such competitor, provide an overview of their businesses and document their strengths and weaknesses.
 Unless you once worked at your competitors’ businesses, it will be impossible to know everything about them.
 But you should be able to find out key things about them such as:

-• What types of customers do they serve?
+• What types of clients do they serve?

-• What services do they offer?
+• What consulting services do they offer?

-• What is their pricing (premium, low, etc.)?
+• What are their pricing strategies (premium, low, etc.)?

 • What are they good at?